Dhvaniish/Dhvaniish/README.md

 - 👋 Hi, I’m @Dhvaniish
-- 👀 I’m interested in Programming eveerything especially automobiles
+- 👀 I’m interested in Programming everything especially automobiles
 - 🌱 I’m currently learning CSE
 - 💞️ I’m looking to learn more on coding
 - 📫 How to reach me: @dhvanish7 on IG